2009 Norwegian parliamentary election: Conservative

 In the previous election, the Conservatives had their worst result since the Second World War, only obtaining 14.1% of the vote.
 According to various opinion polls, most notably by Norstat, they had several weak showings from May to July 2009, in what Verdens Gang described as the "summer nightmare".
 After this, In Fact, an opinion poll service, announced that the Conservatives had scored 15% in their poll.

 In January, Conservative Party deputy leader Per-Kristian Foss said that the party would not sit in a government without Erna Solberg as prime minister and claimed that both the Christian Democrats and the Liberals agreed with this policy.
 On hearing of this, Christian Democrat Party leader Dagfinn Høybråten, said that it would be natural to clarify this when the voters had had their say, but "the negotiations don't start now".
 After seeing the Progress Party's One Hundred Day Plan, Erna Solberg said "So I conclude that the 100-day revolution is canceled", with the two centre parties distancing themselves more from the Progress Party.

 Both the Christian Democrats and the Liberals openly supported a three-party coalition with Solberg as Prime Minister.
 A new Christian Democrat–Liberal–Conservative government would have avoided the need for support from the Progress Party, by leaving the draft budget from the Red-Green Coalition unchanged.
 This budget would then pass with support from the Red-Greens and the new non-socialist government.
 Further issues could then be postponed until 2010 and be handled individually.
 The Progress Party had promised to vote for measures with which they agree, and the Red-Green parties were expected to do the same.
-By the start of September, the Progress Party had lost 4.9% of its public support, and many believed that this was due to their One Hundred Day Plan.
-Meanwhile, the Conservative party gained 3.7%, many of whom were former Progress Party supporters.
+By the start of September, the Progress Party had lost 4.9% of its public support, and some believed that this was due to their One Hundred Day Plan.
+Meanwhile, the Conservative party gained 3.7%, a number of whom were former Progress Party supporters.

 The Conservative Party obtained 17.2% of the vote (462,465 votes), an increase of 3.1%, earning 30 seats in parliament, 7 more than the previous election.
 After a "disastrous" election by the Liberal Party, its leader Lars Sponheim blamed Solberg for the bad results, accusing her of "tearing the party apart".
 Solberg responded with "He can't honestly believe that having political differences is to tear apart the Liberal Party".